 - (a) Eligibility.
 Subject to Section 4 hereof, all Employees, Directors and Consultants are eligible to participate in the Plan; provided, however, only Employees are eligible to receive ISOs.
 The Committee shall determine and designate from time to time those Employees, Directors and Consultants who are to be granted Awards, the nature of each Award granted and the number of shares of Stock subject to each such Award. - (b) In General.
 Awards may, at the Committee's sole discretion, be paid in the form of Options pursuant to Section 6 hereof, SARs pursuant to Section 7 hereof, Stock Awards or Restricted Stock Units pursuant to Section 8 hereof, or a combination thereof.
 Each Award shall be subject to the terms, conditions, restrictions and limitations of the Plan and the Award Agreement for such Award.
 Awards under a particular Section of the Plan need not be uniform and Awards under two or more Sections may be combined into a single Award Agreement.
-Any combination of Awards may be granted at one time and on more than one occasion to the same Grantee.

-(c) Foreign Jurisdictions.
+Any combination of Awards may be granted at one time and on more than one occasion to the same Grantee. - (c) Vesting Upon a Change in Control.
+Each Award shall be deemed and construed to provide that, upon the occurrence of a Change in Control, all rights of the Grantee under the terms of such Award shall automatically become fully nonforfeitable (vested). - (d) Foreign Jurisdictions.
 With respect to Grantees who reside or work outside of the United States, the Committee may, in its sole and absolute discretion, amend the terms of the Plan or Awards with respect to such Grantees in order to conform such terms with the provisions of local law and practice or otherwise as deemed necessary or desirable by the Committee.